 The runtime process copies archived log files from the log archive destination (set by the Oracle administrator) to a temporary folder on the VM guest file system.

 - Veeam Backup & Replication maps information about the Oracle system collected at step 4 with information kept in the configuration database.
 This periodic mapping helps reveal databases for which Veeam Backup & Replication must ship archived logs to the backup repository during this time interval.

 - Archived log backup files are transferred from the temporary location on the Oracle VM to the backup repository, either directly or via the log shipping server.
 The source-side Veeam Data Mover compresses log data to be transferred according to its built-in settings.
 On the backup repository side, data is compressed according to the parent backup job settings.

 Archived logs that for some reason were not processed during the log backup interval remain in the temporary folder and are processed during the next log backup interval.
 To detect these remaining logs, Veeam Backup & Replication enumerates log files in the temporary folder.

 If a new session of the archived log backup starts and the parent backup job has not created a new restore point yet, the archived log backup job will remain in the idle state, waiting for a new restore point to be created.

-Before backup, Veeam Backup & Replication will shut down databases in NOARCHIVELOG mode.
-For details, see the Backing Up a Database in NOARCHIVELOG Mode section of the Oracle Dabatase Backup and Recovery User's Guide.
+Before backup, Veeam Backup & Replication shuts down databases in the NOARCHIVELOG mode.
+For details, see the Backing Up a Database in NOARCHIVELOG Mode section in the Oracle Dabatase Backup and Recovery User's Guide.